The third meeting of VET IN 3D focused on quality criteria, priority map and website

 The second part of the meeting was dedicated to the Thematic Seminars Development and in particular to the first training event roadmap working activity.
 Currently the first thematic seminar is planned to take place in September.

 Within VET in 3D the following quality criteria have been identified and will be further developed:

 - TRANSFERABILITY of a good practice is defined as the degree to which a good practice can easily be transposed and used in other contexts.
 At system level it refers to how a policy or good practice can be transferred from one EU country or region to another and which parameters should be taken into account.
-At the organisational level it refers to how a policy or good practice can be transferred from one type of organization or sector to another.
+At the organisational level it refers to how a policy or good practice can be transferred from one type of organisation or sector to another.